Cody Bellinger Preview, Player Props: Cubs vs. Pirates

-Cody Bellinger -- with an on-base percentage of .238 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Colin Selby on the mound, on August 26 at 7:15 PM ET.
+Cody Bellinger -- with an on-base percentage of .256 in his past 10 games, 109 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Bailey Falter on the mound, on August 27 at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Pirates.
+In his last game, he racked up two hits (going 2-for-5 with two RBI) against the Pirates.

 Cody Bellinger Game Info & Props vs. the Pirates